Pegcetacoplan: History

 The therapeutic efficacy of subcutaneous pegcetacoplan in treating paroxysmal nocturnal hemoglobinuria has been established through several clinical trials.
 Initial phase I and II trials, such as PADDOCK, PALOMINO, and PHAROAH, evaluated pegcetacoplan in participants with paroxysmal nocturnal hemoglobinuria who had not received a complement inhibitor or had previously received eculizumab.
 These trials demonstrated that 1–2 years of pegcetacoplan treatment effectively controlled hemolysis and improved quality of life in participants with paroxysmal nocturnal hemoglobinuria.

 Building upon these findings, the efficacy of pegcetacoplan was further assessed in phase III trials.
 The PRINCE trial, a 26-week study, focused on complement inhibitor-naïve participants with paroxysmal nocturnal hemoglobinuria, while the PEGASUS trial, a 48-week multinational study, included complement inhibitor-treated participants with paroxysmal nocturnal hemoglobinuria.
 In these trials, subcutaneous pegcetacoplan was administered at a dosage of 1080 mg twice weekly, delivered as a 20-mL subcutaneous infusion.
 Participants had the option to self-administer the medication or have it administered by qualified research personnel.

 Society and culture

 Legal status

 The FDA granted the application for pegcetacoplan orphan drug designation.

 In October 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Aspaveli, intended for the treatment of adults with paroxysmal nocturnal hemoglobinuria.
 The applicant for this medicinal product is Swedish Orphan Biovitrum AB (publ).
 Pegcetacoplan was approved for the treatment of paroxysmal nocturnal hemoglobinuria in the European Union in December 2021.

+FDA approved Syfovre for the treatment of geographic atrophy secondary to age-related macular degeneration (ARMD) in February 2023.

 In June 2024, the CHMP recommended the refusal of a marketing authorization for Syfovre, a medicine intended for the treatment of geographic atrophy caused by age-related macular degeneration.
 The manufacturer requested a re-examination in July 2024.
 In September 2024, the CHMP continued to refuse a marketing authorization after a re-examination.